bunkahle/particlescv2/README.txt

 Requirements
 ============
+The code currently only runs under Python 2.7.
+Ports to Python 3 are welcome.
+If you want to compile the pyx file with cython you also need cython of course.
 The blist is required for running as well as numpy and opencv2.
 These libraries can easily be installed with pip install numpy pip install blist pip install opencv-python

+optionally
+pip install cython

 opencv2 and numpy windows binaries and setup wheels can also be downloaded from Christoph Gohlkes Python page for windows: